PeppeL-G/course-material/src/courses/introduction-to-script-programming/exercises.md

 ## Getting started with Python
 This sub-chapter contains instructions to help you get started with writing and running Python code.
 All software we use in this course should already be installed on the school's computers (but versions might differ).
 If you use your own computer, you need to install the software on your own computer yourself, as described further down in this sub-chapter.

-To write Python code on your computer, you need a text editor.
+To write Python code on your computer, you need a *text editor*.
 A text editor is a program through which you can:

 1. Open any type of file on your hard drive.
 2. Display the raw content of a file.
 3. Change the content of a file in the text editor.
 4. Save changes made to a file in the text editor back to the hard drive.

-More or less all operating systems (Windows, Linux, Mac...) come with a text editor pre-installed.
+More or less all operating systems (Windows, Linux, Mac, etc.) come with a text editor pre-installed.
 For example, Windows comes with a text editor called *Notepad* (*Anteckningar* in Swedish), as shown in <FigureNumber /> below.

 <Figure caption='The Notepad program can be found in Windows by searching for "Notepad".'>